sofyaani/givetweeteratry/README.md

 ## Editing this project

 You will generally *not* edit `app.js`.
+That file just contains some setup code and configuration options.
 Instead, edit `routes/index.js`.

 Templates go in the `views` folder.
 Templates use the Handlebars templating language.
-You will likely want to edit `index.hbs`.
+You will likely want to edit `home.hbs`.

+Static files such as images and stylesheets go in the `public` folder.

 ## Next steps

-Modify `routes/index.js` to make your own HTML output based on the time.
+Modify `routes/index.js` to make two pages:

+* A page that changes depending on how many people have viewed it.
+* A page that changes depending on what time it is.

+You may wish to stop thinking about your design as being literally a clock or about time; and begin to think time as being a _design factor_, not the content itself.
+So what do you want the content to be?
+Think about this in relation to your other work.

 Modify or add HTML templates in the `views` folder, such as `home.hbs`.
 These can include embedded variables passed from your router.
-(Technically the templates use the Moustache templating syntax for the embedded variables.)
+(Technically the templates use the [Handlebars](http://handlebarsjs.com/) templating syntax for the embedded variables.)

 Put static files such as images in the `public` folder.
 These will be served without any processing.